jam-schema/jams/introduction-text.md

 We are using Github for asynchronous work, while we try to meet regularly in online meetings.

+Please use this form to express your interest and be invited to our next online meeting: https://docs.google.com/forms/d/e/1FAIpQLSfShr9808kUIzUDAtAgJFT_ngDd6myUnWIFDxskWrRp3eBJWA/viewform?usp=sf_link

+Julien Colomb, on behalf of the Jams team.

 ---

 Github home: https://github.com/jam-schema/jams